toladata/Knowledgebase/en/programs/objectives.md

 #### Why is it important?

 Objectives are necessary to better define the end goal of the program.
-This helps in measuring and ensuring that the meaningful impact the program intended to accomplish is achieved
+This helps in measuring and ensuring that the meaningful impact the program intended to accomplish is achieved.

 #### Adding objectives
 To add objectives: